meysifk/Social-Media-API/README.md

 gem install securerandom
 ```

 2. Login to mysql using the username and password.
-Copy and paste `query.sql` contents to mysql.
+Copy and paste <a href="documentations/query.sql">query.sql</a> contents to mysql.
 3. Export the environment variables in terminal.
 Notes: DB_HOST can use `localhost` value for your personal environment.

 ```